SenteraLLC/QASM/README.md

     - ``"imagelabeler"`` Configuration ``<Object>``:
+        ULabel is the core of this component.
+Find the most recent ULabel API spec [here](https://github.com/SenteraLLC/ulabel/blob/main/api_spec.md).
+Of the required fields in the ULabel constructor object, `container_id`, `image_data`, and `on_submit` are handled internally by this component.
+The `subtasks` field is also handled internally, but can be configured via the `subtasks` field in the config file.
+The remaining fields can be included in the config and will be passed directly to the ULabel constructor, so see the API Spec for details.
+The following fields are also supported:
         - ``"subtasks": <Object>`` ULabel [subtasks](https://github.com/SenteraLLC/ulabel/blob/044c24072fe00a30b89e0f370fb8d4ddad28b59d/api_spec.md#subtasks) definition(s)
             - ``<string>: <Object>`` Custom subtask name, followed by the subtask definition object
                 - ``"display_name": <string>`` Displayed subtask name